shyamshyre/Spring-Security/JWT/README.md

 ##About
 This is just a simple demo for using **JWT (JSON Web Token)** with **Spring Security** and **Spring Boot**.
-This solution is partially based on the blog entry [REST Security with JWT using Java and Spring Security](https://www.toptal.com/java/rest-security-with-jwt-spring-security-and-java) and the demo project [Cerberus](https://github.com/brahalla/Cerberus).
+This solution is partially based on the blog entry Solution is updated to Mysql database instead of H2 Database.-- shyam

+[REST Security with JWT using Java and Spring Security](https://www.toptal.com/java/rest-security-with-jwt-spring-security-and-java) and the demo project [Cerberus](https://github.com/brahalla/Cerberus).
 Thanks to the authors!